NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/NRo9k0Rjfw8?start=57&end=166" allowfullscreen></iframe>

 *Above: The video above provides an introduction to the grid view provide for refrigeration.*

-In the initial release of the grid view, no provision was made to delete a case or walk in; they must be must be assigned to a rack, and deleted from the layout view.
-This functionality omission will be corrected in the next OpenStudio release.

 ------